jpmckinney/represent-canada-csv-proxy/README.md

 * `:gid` is the parameter `059742683`
 * `:boundary_set` is the slug of a boundary set in [Represent](http://represent.opennorth.ca/boundary-sets/?limit=0)

-If `:boundary_set` is `census-subdivisions` or `census-subdivisions-and-divisions`, then an optional `sgc` query string parameter can be set to a two-digit [Standard geographic classification (SGC) code](http://www12.statcan.gc.ca/census-recensement/2011/ref/dict/table-tableau/table-tableau-8-eng.cfm), to limit the lookup of a matching Census subdivision or division to one province or territory.
+If `:boundary_set` is `census-subdivisions` or `census-subdivisions-and-divisions`, then an optional `sgc` query string parameter can be set to a two-digit [Standard geographic classification (SGC) code](http://www12.statcan.gc.ca/census-recensement/2011/ref/dict/table-tableau/table-tableau-8-eng.cfm), to limit the search for a matching Census subdivision or Census division to one province or territory.

 ### Data manipulation